-Child therapy differs from adult therapy in that a therapist must tailor each session to the child’s development stage.
-Additionally, the therapy must change and grow as the child does.
-We recommend seeking out a therapist with specific training in researched-based methods for kids.
-The type of therapy needed will be different for each child, but there are four primary therapies.
+Child therapy differs from adult therapy.
+A therapist must tailor each session to the child’s development stage.
+Additionally, the therapy must change and grow as the child transitions from child to adolescent to teenager.
+Therefore, we recommend seeking a therapist with specific training in researched-based methods for kids.
+The type of therapy needed will differ for each child, but four primary therapies exist.

 Cognitive Behavioral Therapy (CBT)

 As one of the most common therapies for children, CBT is beneficial for children experiencing symptoms of anxiety and depression.
-During CBT, kids learn how to recognize and understand thought patterns that contribute to depression and anxiety.
-Over time, they learn how to change those behavior patterns to facilitate healthier thinking.
+During CBT, kids learn to recognize and understand thought patterns contributing to depression and anxiety.
+Then, over time, they know how to change those behavior patterns to facilitate healthier thinking.

 Dialectical Behavior Therapy (DBT)

 DBT works to combine mindfulness and coping skills to help children learn to regulate their emotions.
-When children learn to control their feelings, their world feels less chaotic and scary.
+Children’s world feels less chaotic and scary when they know to control their feelings.
 DBT teaches children to work with and change their feelings and behaviors.

 Family-Focused Treatment (FFT)